Key takeaways:

 You also might be eligible for scholarships, bursaries7 or student loans.
 Also look for contest opportunities, Scotiabank offers a $30,000 tuition contest that runs from August to January, for more information, please see the website.

-Tip: Make sure you know the rules about working in Canada as an international student.8 Generally, you can work up to 20 hours a week (part time) when school is in session, or 40 hours (full time) when classes are on a break.9
+Tip: Make sure you know the rules about working in Canada as an international student.Find out how many hours you are allowed to work when school is in session and when classes are on break.

 Banking in Canada